Anlibraly/clickTime/README.md

 ClickTime
 ===

-A online instant game built with Node.js and socket.io.
+A online instant game built with Node.js AngularJs and socket.io.

 Features
 ---